No injuries after JetBlue aircraft collides with moving vehicle on SFO tarmac

 SFO -- Officials at San Francisco International Airport confirmed on Monday that a JetBlue flight was delayed after the aircraft collided with a moving vehicle on the tarmac, but there were no injuries reported.

-The SFO duty manager told KPIX the accident happened Monday afternoon just after 4 p.m., saying that the JetBlue aircraft taxied back to the gate and the passengers were unloaded.
+The SFO duty manager told KPIX the accident happened Monday afternoon just after 4 p.m., saying that the JetBlue aircraft bound for Boston taxied back to the gate and the passengers were unloaded.

 A traveler posted video on social media purporting to be the aftermath of the incident.